irrealis/r-datascience-samples-and-guidelines/03-getting-and-cleaning-data/01-components-of-tidy-data/README.md

 - Nothing was added.
 In particular, no summary.

 What criteria must tidy data meet?
-- Each variable has descriptive name and forms a column.
+- One variable per column.
+Descriptive column names.
-- Each observation forms a row.
+- One observation per row.
-- Each type of observational unit forms a table and file.
-- Multiple tables have join columns.
+- One observational unit per table & file.
+Multiple tables require join columns.
-- Handling of missing/censored data:
-  - Missing/censored data is coded as "`NA`".
+- Missing data coded as "`NA`".
-  - Censored data is coded as "`T`" in added "`Censored`" column.
+- Censored data coded as "`NA`" with "`T`" in added "`Censored`" column.

 What must a code book include?
 - Variable names, data types, units.